Demerol Uses, Side Effects, and Risk of Addiction

 • Irritability

-Withdrawal symptoms to Demerol may be uncomfortable but are most often not life-threatening.
-The severity of withdrawal symptoms is dose-dependent, with those taking a larger amount of Demerol experiencing a higher amount and more uncomfortable withdrawal symptoms.11
+These withdrawal symptoms can be extremely uncomfortable but are most often not life-threatening.
+The severity of withdrawal symptoms is dose-dependent, with those taking a larger amount of Demerol or who have used the drug for long periods experiencing more severe withdrawal symptoms.11

-If you or someone you know is concerned about Demerol safety or misuse, please call 800-934-1582(Who Answers?) anytime and get started toward sobriety.
+If you or someone you know is concerned about Demerol safety or misuse, please call 800-934-1582(Sponsored) anytime and get started on a path toward sobriety.

 References